Carla Esparza: Second championship reign

 Esparza faced Rose Namajunas in a rematch for the UFC Women's Strawweight Championship on May 7, 2022 at UFC 274.
 Esparza won a largely uneventful fight by split decision to claim the UFC Women's Strawweight Championship for a second time.
+Alongside the UFC 248 main event, it was widely regarded as one of the most boring UFC title fights of all time.
 With the victory, Esparza set a record for longest time between UFC title reigns by any fighter, male or female, at 2,612 days.

 In her first defense, Esparza faced Zhang Weili on November 12, 2022, at UFC 281.
-She lost the bout and the belt by the way of a rear-naked choke submission in the second round.
+She lost the bout and the belt by way of a rear-naked choke submission in the second round.

+Retirement bout

+Esparza faced Tecia Pennington on October 5, 2024 at UFC 307.
+She lost the fight by unanimous decision and retired after the bout.

-Grappling
+Grappling career

 Esparza stepped up on short notice to replace Rose Namajunas in a grappling match against Danielle Kelly at Fury Pro Grappling 3 on December 30, 2021.
 After a tough match, Esparza slammed Kelly from full guard and the resulting clash of heads opened up a cut above Esparza's eyebrow.
 The doctors attending called the match off and the victory was awarded to Kelly as a result of the injury.

 Fighting style

-Esparza is known for powerful wrestling and Brazilian Jiu-jitsu.
+Esparza is known for powerful wrestling and Brazilian jiu-jitsu.
 On the mat, she often mounts an opponent and controls her with strikes while seeking submissions.
 While standing, she typically clinches and attacks with punches, knees and elbows.